Summary of Boerhaavia diffusa

 Join the over 200,000 people who have gone through this course (saving themselves time, money, and stress).

 Some bioactives in the leaf (anti-inflammatory, immunosuppressive) are found in hot water extracts, suggesting a tea made from the leaves may have bioactivity

 Recommended dosage, active amounts, other details

 The standard Boerhaavia diffusa dose used in rat studies is in the range of 200-400mg/kg, with a maximally effective dose of 1000mg/kg.
 This translates to a human dosage of 32-64mg/kg, or:

 • 2,900-5,800mg for a 200lb person

 These are estimated doses based off of animal research.
 There have not been any human studies conducted on Boerhaavia diffusa.

-Scientific Research on Boerhaavia diffusa
+Research Breakdown on Boerhaavia diffusa

 Click on any below to expand the corresponding section.
 Click on to collapse it.

 Boerhaavia diffusa (Family Nyctinaceae) is a tropical plant that has been used in Ayurveda under the name of 'Punarnava' for jaundice, dyspepsia, and menstrual symptoms.
 It is a creeping weed and readily grows in the Indian region, and it is usually eaten as a vegetable (West Bengal Tribes, Assam state of India).